zeam-vm/pelemay_backend/README.md

 * [`BackendDecorator`](https://github.com/zeam-vm/pelemay_backend/blob/main/utilities/backend_decorator#readme) - A backend generator to decorate the specified `based_backend` with the functions before and after a set of functions in the backend.
 The set can be specified with the style of [AspectJ, which is an AOP language](https://en.wikipedia.org/wiki/Aspect-oriented_programming), and with grouping written in [hexdocs of Nx](https://hexdocs.pm/nx/Nx.html), for example, Aggregates, Backend, Conversion, and so on.

+Benchmarks:

+* [`OnnxToAxonBench`](https://github.com/zeam-vm/pelemay_backend/blob/main/benchmarks/onnx_to_axon_bench/README.md) - A benchmark program of loading ONNX to Axon.
+The results deny the hope to use ResNet, which is one of popular models that perform image classification, for embedded systems due to too much memory consumption.
+This fact supports the concept of the Pelemay Backend.

 Each has their own README, which you can access above to learn more.

 ## Supported Erlang/OTP and Elixir versions: